 Sustained increases in funding obligations under our pension plans may impair our liquidity or financial condition.

 We maintain certain defined benefit pension plans for our employees, which impose on us certain funding obligations.
-In determining our future payment obligations under the plans, we assume certain rates of return on the plan assets and a certain level of future benefit payments.
-Significant adverse changes in credit or capital markets could result in actual rates of return being materially lower than projected and result in increased contribution requirements.
-Our assumptions for future benefit payments may also change over time and could be materially higher than originally projected.
-We expect to make contributions to our pension plans in the future, and may be required to make contributions that could be material.
-We may fund contributions through the use of cash on hand, the proceeds of borrowings, shares of our common stock or a combination of the foregoing, as permitted by applicable law.
-Our assumptions for future benefit payments may change over time and could be materially higher than projected.
+We use many assumptions in determining our future payment obligations under the plans.
+Significant adverse changes in credit or capital markets could result in actual rates of return on pension investments being materially lower than projected and result in increased contribution requirements.
+We may be required to make material contributions to our pension plans in the future and may fund contributions through the use of cash on hand, the proceeds of borrowings, shares of our common stock or a combination of the foregoing, as permitted by applicable law.
 These factors could significantly increase our payment obligations under the plans, and as a result, adversely affect our business and overall financial condition.